 Degrees and Certifications:

-2019-20 School year
+2022-23 School year

-All students taking the second semester AP Microeconomics course will register for their AP course and exam in January when they begin their course - a join code with be distributed to them in January and they will have until the end of February to join the course and register for their AP Micro exam.
+All students taking the second semester AP Microeconomics course will register for their AP course and exam in January when they begin their course - a join code with be distributed to them in January and they will have until the beginning of March to join the course and register for their AP Micro exam.
 The will be no late fees assessed by College Board to register for this course second semester.

-Advanced Learning Plans
+Gifted and Talented - Advanced Learning Plans

 What Are Advanced Learning Plans?